Trees of Fulham Cemetery

 Weeping cherries

 There was a line of these small umbrella-shaped cherry trees along the path from Munster Road.
-All are gone now.
+All are gone now, but new cherries have been planted in 2024.

 Crabapple trees